-- Pace routines so that the learner has the opportunity to do everything he can do on each step of the routine as independently as possible. - Wait for the learner to signal his intent when he can no longer perform independently. - Use accommodations that allow the learner to participate at the highest possible level. - Assess the sensory qualities of the environments in which routines naturally occur.
+- Pace routines so that the learner has the opportunity to do everything on each step of the routine as independently as possible. - Wait for the learner to signal intent when it appears the learner can no longer perform independently. - Use accommodations that allow the learner to participate at the highest possible level. - Assess the sensory qualities of the environments in which routines naturally occur.
 Adapt the environment if there are sensory qualities that interfere with the learner's ability to maintain alertness.